alanm-2000/Stickman-to-SMPLX/README.md

   pip install --upgrade pip
   pip install -r requirements.txt

+Download the smplx models from the [project website](https://smpl-x.is.tue.mpg.de/) and put the models folder in the same directory.

 ## Generate SMPL-X Joint Points

 This script maps your custom 3D body and hand keypoints into the **SMPL-X joint format**.